 This example explains how to set up the camera to start recording to the SD card when the camera detects an object.
 The recording will include five seconds before detection and one minute after detection ends.

 Before you start:

-- Make sure you have an SD card installed. - 1.
-Start the application if it is not already running.
+• Make sure you have an SD card installed.